How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \paragraph{ESA GlobCover.} The ESA GlobCover project aimed to provide global land cover maps based on observations from the 300 m/pixel MERIS satellite sensor.
 The project produced global land cover maps for 2009 (v2.3, based on observations from January-December 2009) and 2005 (v2.2, based on observations from December 2004-June 2006); we used v2.3 in this study.
 A separate classifier was trained for each of the 22 global strata designed to reduce land surface reflectance variability in the data processed by each regional classifier.
-Classification into 22 land cover classes is achieved through a four-stage process of (1a) supervised classification of under-represented classes, (1b) unsupervised clustering of pixels not classified in step 1a, (2) temporal characterization of spectral clusters from step 1b, (3) aggregation of spectral clusters into fewer spectro-temporal clusters based on similar temporal patterns, and (4) rule-based classification of spectro-temporal clusters.\cite{teamglobcover} Defourny et al. \cite{defourny2009} reported an overall accuracy of 73\% but did not report Africa-specific metrics.\cite{defourny2009} We binarized the dataset by converting pixels labeled with the ``post-flooding or irrigated croplands'', ``rainfed croplands'', and ``mosaic cropland (50-70\%) / vegetation (grassland, shrubland, forest) (20-50\%)'' classes as 1, and all other classes as 0.
+Classification into 22 land cover classes is achieved through a four-stage process of (1a) supervised classification of under-represented classes, (1b) unsupervised clustering of pixels not classified in step 1a, (2) temporal characterization of spectral clusters from step 1b, (3) aggregation of spectral clusters into fewer spectro-temporal clusters based on similar temporal patterns, and (4) rule-based classification of spectro-temporal clusters.\cite{teamglobcover} Defourny et al. \cite{defourny2009} reported an overall accuracy of 73\% but did not report Africa-specific metrics.\cite{defourny2009} We binarized the dataset by converting pixels labeled with the ``post-flooding or irrigated croplands'', ``rainfed croplands'', and ``mosaic cropland (50-70\%) / vegetation (grassland, shrubland, forest) (20-50\%)`` classes as 1, and all other classes as 0.
+We accessed the ESA GlobCover map using the following GEE asset: \texttt{ee.Image("ESA/GLOBCOVER\_L4\_200901\_200912\_V2\_3")}.